BrewhouseTeam/brewhouseteam.github.io/_posts/2015-02-12-ember-vs-angular-authentication.md

 Interested in Ember.js training?
 Need help building your next *ambitious* web application?
 [Get in touch](http://brewhouse.io/#hire-us)!

-### One More Thing™
+P.S.
 If you are in Vancouver, join us at our regular [Ember meetups](http://meetup.com/Vancouver-Ember-js/)!